-In three broad sectors (chemicals, machinery, electronics) several WTO members are keen to open global markets further (excluding LDCs) through sectoral initiatives.
+In three broad sectors (chemicals, machinery, electronics) several WTO members were keen to open global markets further (excluding LDCs) through sectoral initiatives.
 There is also a separate initiative for environmental goods.
-In our analysis, we make the assumption that these initiatives will be endorsed by all developed countries (including Korea) and also (we assume optimistically) a number of developing countries, such as Argentina, Brazil, Chile,
+In our analysis, we make the assumption that these initiatives would have been endorsed by all developed countries (including Korea) and also (we assume optimistically) a number of developing countries, such as Argentina, Brazil, Chile, Colombia, Peru, Paraguay, Uruguay, Mexico, China, India, Indonesia, Malaysia, Philippines, Taiwan and Thailand.19